andrewcooke/uykfg/README.md

 use of EchoNest and won't scale well.

-If, despite that, you want to use this code, please email me at andrew@acooke.org for the ID (I think this idea is that the program should use a single ID in the API; it is designed to self-throttle if multiple users are running).
+If, despite that, you want to use this code, please email me at andrew@acooke.org for the ID (I think the idea is that the program should use a single ID in the API; it is designed to self-throttle if multiple users are running).